-- Auto Power Off is disabled under any of the following conditions. - While the camera is connected to a computer or other device - During a slideshow - During "I Tracking" - During Voice Recording playback or recording - During movie recording and playback
+- · Auto Power Off is disabled under any of the following conditions. - While the camera is connected to a computer or other device - During a slideshow - During "Tracking" - During Voice Recording playback or recording - During movie recording and playback

-Configuring [] and [] Settings (REC/PLAY)
+Configuring [] Setting (REC)

-$[SET] \rightarrow MENU \rightarrow Set Up Tab \rightarrow REC/PLAY$
+$[SET] \rightarrow MENU \rightarrow Set Up Tab \rightarrow REC$

-Power On Camera turns on whenever [1] (REC) or [1] (PLAY) is pressed.
-Power On/Off Camera turns on or off whenever [] (REC) or [] (PLAY) is pressed.
-Disable Camera does not turn on or off whenever [] (REC) or [] (PLAY) is pressed.
+Power On Camera turns on whenever [(REC) is pressed.
+Power On / Off Camera turns on or off whenever [(REC) is pressed.
+Disable Camera does not turn on or off whenever [(REC) is pressed.

-With "Power On/Off", the camera turns off when you press [1] (REC) in the REC mode or [1] (PLAY) in the PLAY mode.
+- With "Power On / Off", the camera turns off when you press [(REC) in the REC mode. - When "Power On" or "Power On / Off" is enabled, you can turn on the camera by holding down [(REC) until the back lamp lights green momentarily.

-Disabling File Deletion (fill Disabled)
+Disabling File Deletion (Disabled)